theREDspace/phaser2-flump-plugin/README.md

 # Building
 If you need to add to or make changes to this plugin, you can build distribution and debug bundles.
 Follow these steps to create builds of the plugin.

 To build the plugin you will require NPM.
 Head over and download [Node JS][4] to get started.
-After you have Node JS installed, open a command line tool and navigate to the this project directory.
+After you have Node JS installed, open a command line tool and navigate to this project directory.
 Once there run the following command:

 ```
 npm install